dohee lee's Puri Arts performs Jeju Ritual. Photo: Whitney Browne, courtesy of the organization.

 • Documentation of traditional arts, skills, beliefs, or performances

-• Conservation, creation, or acquisition of important traditional arts items
+• Conservation and creation of important traditional arts items

-• An investment to result in the organization’s stability and visibility (fee for services for marketing consultation, website development, financial planning, etc.)
+• An investment to result in the organization’s or artist’s stability and visibility (fee for services for marketing consultation, website development, financial planning, etc.)

-• Learning new skills with advisors or cultural specialists (consultation with a museum curator, archivist, textile restoration consultant, etc.)
+• Consulting with advisors or cultural specialists (museum curator, archivist, textile restoration consultant, etc.) regarding preservation or archivist practices

 • Other types of activities and projects that lead to long-term sustainability of traditional arts practices